Couscous, a traditional moroccan dish

 Seasonal vegetable variations such as aubergines and peppers in the summer, rich red pumpkin in the autumn or cabbage in the winter are added along with a choice of meat and chickpeas, onions and saffron and a special mix of spices known as Ras El Hanout, literally translated as the head of the grocery shop.

 Couscous grains are steamed, three times at least, and turned out into the ‘Khissa’ the wide flat earthenware bowl that is used daily for making bread and on Fridays couscous steaming.
 Each grain is separated by expert hands and either butter, oil or smen (a traditional soured butter) are added.
-The couscous will gain at least three times its volume during this procedure and as it is steamed over the vegetable and meat casserole, it is also be perfumed by the Ras El Hanout spices.
+The couscous will gain at least three times its volume during this procedure.
+As it is steamed over the vegetable and meat casserole, it is also be perfumed by the Ras El Hanout spices.

 Once all is cooked to perfection the couscous grains will be piled up in a pyramid, and the meat and vegetables, chickpeas and other pulses will be arranged to form a delicious feast for the eyes, body and soul.